kelbyludwig/kel.bz/content/post/lattices.md

 ## Nyguen's Attack

-So GGH (as the author's originally described it) is basically toast.
+GGH (as the author's originally described it) is basically toast.
 A couple years after GGH was published, [Phong Q.
 Nguyen](https://www.di.ens.fr/~pnguyen/pub_Ng08.htm) demonstrated an attack against GGH that allows an attacker to decrypt a ciphertext encrypted via a